tatpongkatanyukul/Collaborative/unit201.md

   * Electronic health record (EHR) systems: contain data from a variety of sources such as patient monitors, laboratory systems, and pharmacy systems which can then be translated into de-identified databases for research purposes that contain detailed patient demographics, billing and procedure information, timing data, hospital outcomes data, as well as patient-level granular data and provider notes which can be searched for using natural language processing tools.

 ### Conclusion

+Fewer than 10% of clinical decisions are supported by high level evidence.
+Clinical questions arise approximately in every other patient and provide a large cache of research questions.
+When formulating a research question, investigators must carefully select the appropriate sample of subjects, exposure variable, outcome variable, and confounding variables.

+Once the research question is clear, study design becomes the next pivotal step.
+While RCTs are the gold standard for establishing causal inferene under ideal conditions, they are not always practical, cost-effective, ethical or even possible for some types of questions.
+Observational research presents an alternative to performing RCTs, but is often limited in casual inference by unmeasured confounding.

+Our clinical scenario gave rise to the question of whether IACs improved the outcomes of patients receiving MV.
+This translated into the research question:
+> "Among mechanically ventilated adult ICU patients are not receiving vasoactive medications (study sample), is use of an IAC after initiation of MV (exposure) associated with improved 28-day mortality rates (outcome)?"

+While an RCT could answer thsi question, it would be logistically complex, costly, and difficult.
+Using comparative effectiveness techniques, one can pose the question using a granular retrospective database comparing patients who received an IAC to measurably similar patients who did not have an IAC placed.